 This cake is always a huge hit, especially at BBQ’s and summer gatherings.

-I am sharing the recipe over at Imperial Sugar.
+I am sharing the recipe over at Dixie Crystals.

 For the full, printable recipe, click on Cornmeal Berry Sheet Cake.